Monday, September 30, 2024

 The Riddle Of Fire

 I hadn't thought about those shorts for literally decades until watching The Riddle of Fire.
 What is The Riddle of Fire, you ask?
 It's a bizarre comedy that basically lets a bunch of kids -very young kids, ranging from eight-ish to twelve - fool around in front of the cameras for almost two hours.
 Some of it feels unscripted, some of it lets the kids act as if they were the heroes of a story that's pitched somewhere between a fairy tale and a backcountry Tarantino crime epic.
 Every now and then, it'll give one of the kids a ridiculously precocious line, making them sound like Bugsy Siegel or something, which is why it reminded me of the Baby Burlesks.
 That's the only point in common, by the way - no creepy shit here.
-Some mild flirting, but it's played for laughs.
+Some mild flirting, but it's innocent and played for laughs.

 The film tracks the three immortal lizards - Hazel (Charlie Stover), his little brother Jodie (Skyler Peters), and their friend Alice (Phoebe Ferro).
 They're basically a feral, amoral gang roving around town in dirt bikes and stealing shit all over the place, and shooting at anything that moves with paintball guns - much to the surrounding adult's mild consternation, eye-rolling and tut-tutting.
 As the film starts, they break into a warehouse and pull off a wordless heist.
 Their loot: a gaming console around which they've planned their entire weekend.